motethansen/www.motethansen.com/content/home/demo.md

 ---
 ## 👋 Welcome to Michael's lab

-My lab work is based on experiement and idea sharing.
+This is where I experiment and explore ideas.
 Please follow this page for any interest areas that you may have.